-The original career you prepared so hard for ends up in a 20-year class-action legal battle that goes all the way to the U.S. Supreme Court – not once, but twice – and you win, not once, but twice.
-It’s too late to help you in your career, but landmark justice for a new generation of young women and men, like those right here at Ripon College.
+The original State Department career you prepared so hard for ends up in a 23-year class-action legal battle with you and 1,300 other women against the U.S. government – the most massive workplace discrimination in U.S. history.
+It goes all the way to the U.S. Supreme Court – not once, but twice.
+And you win – not once, but twice.
+As you stand on the steps of the Supreme Court in Washington, D.C., you know the verdict is too late to help you in your own career, but landmark justice for a new generation of young women and men, like those right here at Ripon College.

-And that breaking news career you ended up with instead?
+And that breaking news television career you ended up with instead?
 You see the craziest things: Planes plowing into buildings.
 Bombs bursting in air in Boston – at runners.
-Nuclear wastelands where Russians once lived.
-And children senselessly dying of malaria, diarrhea, AIDS, and really bad water.
+Nuclear Chernobyl wastelands where Russians once lived.
+And children senselessly dying of malaria, diarrhea, AIDS, and really bad water…

 And you just shake your head and say: It’s not supposed to be this way.
 This is not the plan—at least it’s not MY plan.